This yummy, cheesy, bacon cheeseburger casserole is easy for weeknight dinners, potlucks and makes a great left over

 Many people believe homeschooling coops children up in a house all day.
 Homeschooled children have as much social interaction as any other kids.
 These days, there are so many social outlets for kids taught at home.
 There are co-op classes, play dates, field trips, church ministries, sports, band, science labs, summer camps, orchestra, debate, drama clubs, and other extra-curricular activities.
 The difference is that you can be selective with whom your child associates.
 In public schools, you have no control over your child’s classmates.

 Homeschooled Children Are Sheltered

 This leads us to our next myth.
 When I’ve explained the previous reason, most people will then say I’m sheltering my children from the real world.
 Believe me, as a homeschooled child, I was anything but sheltered.
 Being taught by my parents helped me gain real life experience; things you don’t learn from a text book.
-I began working at thirteen, doing accounting for a small business.
+I began working at fourteen, doing accounting for a small business.
 At thirteen, my poetry was published in a chapbook.
 By sixteen, I bought my own car (and paid for the insurance and gas myself).
 At seventeen, I was living in Europe alone training in art.
 By twenty, I was a curator at a gallery in England.
 Contrary to popular belief, parents don’t coddle their homeschooled children.
 Rather, they are quick to adopt self-sufficient behaviors.

 Homeschooled children aren’t sheltered.
 They are rooted.
 Children are grounded by parents instead of being influenced by strangers and peers.
 You can firmly establish your children in your family’s values going out into the real world.

 My Child Will Fall Behind Public School Kids